Tinkerforge/doc/en/source/Hardware/Bricklets/LED_Strip.rst

 Features
 --------

-* Controls up to 320 RGB LEDs
+* Controls up to 320 RGB or 240 RGBW LEDs
 * All LEDs can be switched independently
 * Update rate of up to 100Hz for each LED possible